chunyixu/GaoLuXuXu_ENV872_EDA_FinalProject/README.md

 - `PM`: µg/m³ (micrograms per cubic meter)

 ## Scripts and code
-All R scripts used for data handling and analysis are stored in the `/code/` directory.
+All R scripts used for data handling and analysis are stored in the Code file.
 These scripts use the following packages:

 - `tidyverse`, `readxl`, `writexl` for data import and cleaning
 - `ggplot2` for data visualization